scala-native/scala-native/docs/user/interop.md

     >
     > When using stack allocated memory one has to be careful not to
     > capture this memory beyond the lifetime of the method.
-    > Dereferencing stack allocated memory after the method\'s execution
+    > Dereferencing stack allocated memory after the method's execution
     > has completed is undefined behavior.

 3.  **Manual heap allocation.**

-    > Scala Native\'s library contains a bindings for a subset of the
+    > Scala Native's library contains a bindings for a subset of the
     > standard libc functionality.
 This includes the trio of `malloc`,
     > `realloc` and `free` functions that are defined in `libc.stdlib`
     > extern object.
     >
-    > Calling those will let you allocate memory using system\'s
+    > Calling those will let you allocate memory using system's
     > standard dynamic memory allocator.
 Every single manual allocation
-    > must also be freed manually as soon as it\'s not needed any
+    > must also be freed manually as soon as it's not needed any
     > longer.
     >
     > Apart from the standard system allocator one might also bind to